 Assigning alternate Home files in Security

-If desired, you can assign alternate Home files on a per user or role basis.
-This setting is called Home Page and it is defined on the Startup tab of Security Management.
-If a user is assigned an alternate home page, this file replaces the default Home file for that user.
+If desired, you can assign alternate Home files on a per user or role basis within Security. if a Home file is assigned in Security, it takes precedence over the default Home files in the Startup directory.